andrewgreen76/flygreen/README.md

 - hardware-level caching vs. software-level caching, techniques
 - endian-ness
 - malloc() use for arrays of integers and arrays of characters;
-- C syntax (I/O)
-- Python :
+- C :
-  - dunders (magic methods)
-  - name binding and duck typing,
-  - reassignment vs. mutation,
-  - RHS eval.,
-  - list comprehension,
-  - method call vs. method address,
-  - extra-referencing vs. shallow copy vs. deep copy
-  - round() function
+  - syntax of I/O
+  - syntax of method signature in a function definition (oh, those char array references)
 __________________________________________________________________________
 TECHNICAL OBSERVATIONS MADE OVER THE PAST 24-48 HOURS:
 >>>	to trblsht/tech support dirs.